-THE PROSECUTION OF PETITIONER WAS AN EXERCISE OF SOVEREIGN POWER, BUT HE IS NOT ENTITLED TO RELIEF UNDER THE CONSTITUTION OR HIS PLEA AGREEMENT
+THE PROSECUTION OF PETITIONER WAS AN EXERCISE OF SOVEREIGN POWER, BUT HE IS NOT ENTITLED TO RELIEF UNDER THE CONS HIS PLEA AGREEMENT

-A. All Criminal Prosecutions, Including For Contempt, Must Be Understood As Exercises of Sovereign Power Although They Need Not Be Styled As Such
+A. All Criminal Prosecutions, Including For Contempt, Must Be Understood As Exercises of Sovereign Power Although They Need Not Be Styled As Su

-Both the common law background of the Constitution and assumptions embedded in this Court's criminal procedure decisions lead to the conclusion that criminal prosecutions must be understood as exercises of sovereign power.
-Although criminal contempt proceedings are for some purposes sui generis and thus permit procedural flexibility unavailable in regular criminal cases, prosecution of criminal contempt (whether or not conducted by a government employee) must also be understood as an exercise of sovereign power.3 Nonetheless,
+Both the common law background of the Constitution and assumptions embedded in this Court's criminal pro cedure decisions lead to the conclusion tl prosecutions must be understood as exercises of sover eign power.
+Although criminal contempt proceedings are for some purposes sui generis and thi cedural flexibility unavailable in regular criminal cases, prosecution of criminal contempt (whether or not con ducted by a government employee) must a stood as an exercise of sovereign power.3 Nonetheless, the Constitution does not require that they be captioned as such.